BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Double_opposing_Kinects/readme.md

  * Capture RGB, depth and skeleton (optional) by [Client-Acquisition](https://github.com/BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/tree/master/Double_opposing_Kinects/Client_Acquisition) and [Server-Acquisition](https://github.com/BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/tree/master/Double_opposing_Kinects/Server_Acquisition)
  * Generate and register RGB point clouds using [Registration](https://github.com/BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/tree/master/Double_opposing_Kinects/Registration) source code.

+##Do You Need Help?
+The system methodology has been described in our paper [1].
+But, if you have any question or suggestion, please feel free to contact me by email: vahid [dot] soleimani [at] bristol [dot] ac [dot] uk

 ##Publication
 If you use any form of this source code in your research, kindly cite the following paper.